asmitrajbhandari/asmitrajbhandari/README.md

 ## Hi there 👋

-As a seasoned Senior Software Engineer and Development Team Lead, I have extensive experience in designing, developing, and managing complex software solutions across various industries, including SaaS applications, cloud migration platforms, and e-commerce solutions.
+As a seasoned Software Engineer and Development Team Lead, I have extensive experience in designing, developing, and managing complex software solutions across various industries, including SaaS applications, cloud migration platforms, and e-commerce solutions.
 My expertise spans frontend and backend development, cloud services, security, team leadership, and software architecture.

 **Software Architecture and Development**